VictorchanLee/VictorchanLee/README.md

 # About Me

-Hi, I'm [Your Name].
+Hi, I'm Victor.
 I work in IT service analytics, developing dashboards and insights.
 I have a background in sales and pre-sales for enterprise software solutions, and I love finding ways to make technology work better for businesses.

 ## Experience